-(e) Compelling any person to do what he is not legally bound to do, or omitting to do what he is legally entitled to do, by means of criminal force or show of criminal force
+- Compelling any person to do what he is not legally bound to do or omit to do what he is legally entitled to do, by means of criminal force or show of criminal force

 The maximum penalty for being part of an unlawful assembly is two years’ jail and a fine.
 This is seen in section 143 of the Penal Code.

 On 27 December 2016, Ng Bing Hui pleaded guilty to being part of an unlawful assembly and was jailed for 10 weeks.
 Mr Ng, along with Mr Ho Hock Hui and Mr Kee Hong Yong, had a common purpose under (a) to incite and encourage acts of aggression against the police officers by the rest of the crowd, threatening and intimidating the lives and safety of the officers, even forcing one of them to pull out his gun.

 What is joining an unlawful assembly, armed with a deadly weapon?

 Under Chapter VIII, section 144 of the Penal Code, anyone who is guilty of being part of an unlawful assembly, armed with a deadly weapon or an object which can be used as a weapon of offence, which is likely to cause death, shall be liable to imprisonment extending up to 5 years, or fine, or caning, or a combination of any of these punishments.

 Under Chapter VIII, section 146 of the Penal Code, whenever force or violence is used by an unlawful assembly or by any member thereof, to achieve the common object of the assembly, every member of such assembly is guilty of the offence of rioting.

 Rioting is punishable under section 147 of the Penal Code, with imprisonment of up to 7 years and possibly caning.